Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-websocket-proposal.md

 #### Architecture
 ![ws-architecture](https://user-images.githubusercontent.com/28733681/156296987-265aa672-c484-4f73-aeca-77b279a3d4d8.png)

+### **Session store**

+Redis as an in-memory data store with high availability and persistence is a popular choice among application developers to store and manage [session data](https://aws.amazon.com/blogs/developer/elasticache-as-an-asp-net-session-store/) for internet-scale applications.
+Redis provides the sub-millisecond latency, scale, and resiliency required to manage session data such as user profiles, credentials, session state, and user-specific personalization.

+### **Chat, messaging, and queues**

+Redis supports Pub/Sub with pattern matching and a variety of data structures such as lists, sorted sets, and hashes.
+This allows Redis to support high performance [chat rooms](https://aws.amazon.com/blogs/database/how-to-build-a-chat-application-with-amazon-elasticache-for-redis/), real-time comment streams, social media feeds and server intercommunication.
+The Redis List data structure makes it easy to implement a lightweight queue.
+Lists offer atomic operations as well as blocking capabilities, making them suitable for a variety of applications that require a reliable message broker or a circular list.

 #### Events
 ##### New message
 This event will allow users to receive updates about chat messages in real-time.
 The websocket server will send this event to the user with the message description attached to it.